 Evanston, IL 60201

 My relationship with Bombobar is similar to my relationship with my sisters.
-One minute I love them and the next they do some shit that just pisses me off and I don’t want to talk to them lol.
+One minute I love them and the next they do some shit that has me all “HAILLL TO THE NAWWW”!
 If we’re talking doughnuts, the “bombos” or Italian filled doughnuts, are 10/10 knockouts!
 They’re served hot and fresh so the dough is crazy soft and fluffy and the moment you bite into it, it oozes out runny filling.
 It’s everything you want in a fresh doughnut and rarely do you ever see filled doughnuts served hot and fresh.
-The part that absolutely annoys the crap out of me about Bombobar is that their bombos put them on the map so then they just decided to through a bunch of shit at the wall to see what would stick.
+Where I think things falls apart is the boofoo milkshakes and hot chocolates they do.
 Unfortunately, everything they make is over the top and “Instagrammable” so they get a ton of social media traffic.
-Kudo’s to them for being successful businessmen but GTFO with that garbage!
+Kudo’s to them for being successful businessmen but the drink menu is wack!
 I won’t rant to much considering this is all about doughnuts, but I will just say this.
 Do not and I mean DO NOT waste money anything other than the bombos or the gelato by the scoop.
 Don’t say I never did anything for you.
 You’ll thank me later.

 832 W. Randolph St.